Jeremiah-Rojas/Malicious-Script/README.md

 # Malicious-Script Lab
-In this lab, I simulated the download and execution of a malicious script on a Windows 10 system and referecing the NIST 800-61 guideline, to the extent of the lab, I was able to set up alerts to detect, investigate it, and isolate the machine.
+In this lab, I simulated the download and execution of a malicious script on a Windows 10 system and referencing the NIST 800-61 guideline, to the extent of the lab, I was able to set up alerts to detect, investigate it, and isolate the machine.
 The malicious file was download from Atomic Red Team; an organization that publishes malicious files that allow for you to simulate cyber attacks.
 In this case, the script ends by opening the calculator app.

 ## Tools Utilized
 - Wireshark